erichjsonfosse/manjaro-dotfiles/README.md

 Contains .env.example file with common environment variables.
 This file will be copied to .env during init, so that custom environment variables can be added by the user.

-The file VERSION.CURRENT contains the current version number, and will be copied to VERSION after successful install / upgrade.
-The VERSION file is ignored, and MUST NOT be removed or edited.
+The file VERSION contains the latest version number, and will be copied to VERSION.CURRENT after successful install / upgrade.
+The VERSION.CURRENT file is ignored, and MUST NOT be removed or edited.

 ## Packages